guangyangai/soccer_event_detection/README.md

 # soccer_event_detection
-Use gluoncv on soccerNet data for event detection
+Use gluoncv and GNN models on soccerNet data for event detection